Skip to Content

 The iced-over cocktail lounge is a bit of a feast for the eyes.

-Not only is every surface made of ice, but the ice is illuminated and choreographed to music, creating an upbeat vibe featuring music from artists like Rhianna, Drake, Katy Perry, and Niki Minaj among others.
+Not only is every surface made of ice, but the ice is illuminated and choreographed to music, creating an upbeat vibe featuring music from artists like Rihanna, Drake, Katy Perry, and Niki Minaj, among others.

-Decor elements are scattered about the room and are either encased in ice or are made of ice.
-Notable examples include an ice snowman, a Stanley Cup made of ice, ice chandeliers, an ice fireplace, miscellaneous sculptures, and so much more.
+Fun decor is scattered about the room, either encased in ice or made of ice.
+Examples included a snowman, an ice Stanley Cup, chandeliers, an ice fireplace, miscellaneous sculptures, and more.

 There’s something to see in every nook and cranny – Definitely take the time to wander.